 The Occupational Safety and Health Administration (OSHA) is a regulatory body responsible for ensuring workplace safety and upholding health standards in the United States.
 To improve safety awareness and promote a culture of safety among employers and employees, OSHA offers a series of Outreach Training courses.
 In recent years, these courses have become increasingly accessible through online platforms, enabling more people to benefit from the essential safety information they provide.
-This blog will discuss the OSHA Outreach Courses and how they work in an online environment.
+This blog will discuss the OSHAblog will discuss the OSHA Outreach Courses and how they work in an online environment.
+Outreach Courses and how they work in an online environment.

 What are OSHA Outreach Courses?